-- Self awareness – Calming their minds will help them to focus on what their own desires are.
-Then the domino affect transpires.
-Goals are created and accomplished.
+- Self awareness – Calming their minds will help them to focus on their own desires.
+Then, the domino effect begins–goals are created and accomplished.

-- Calming affect and sense of level headedness – Say your kid is the town a-hole, meditation helps relax the mind and provide a sense of calm.
-You are granted a sense of self when one is calm and you become more aware of your affect on your surroundings, hence less hurting your peers and making better life choices.
+- Calming effect and sense of level-headedness – Say your kid IS the town a-hole, meditation helps relax the mind and provide a sense of calm.
+You are granted a sense of self when one is calm and you become more aware of your effect on your surroundings, hence, less hurting your peers and making better life choices.

 - Ease anxiety – Raise your hand if you ever experience anxious thoughts or feelings periodically.
-Yeah.
-Me too.
+Yeah,me too.
 And so do little kids.
-Sure, little kids, little problems, but they still experience stress and meditation can literally make it disappear.
+Sure, little kids, little problems, but they still experience stress and meditation can make it disappear.
 It works.
 I swear.